dhis2/dhis2-docs/src/commonmark/en/content/user/using-the-maps-app.md

       - If a Tracked Entity Type with has been selected, you can select the **Display Tracked Entity relationships** checkbox

-      - Once checked, you can select the type of relationship to diplay on the map from the dropdown list.
+      - Once checked, you can select the type of relationship to display on the map from the dropdown list.
 Only relationships FROM the selected Tracked Entity type are available.

 3. In the **PERIOD** tab